3DRaven/semantrix/README.md

 #### Response

-The answer has been shortened for convenience
+The answer has been shortened for convenience and can be customized with in project templates without rebuilding, it just jinja2 templates.

 ```markdown
 ## Semantic Rules